What Did BMW Start Making Before Cars? (Aircraft to Autos)

 The BMW IIIa Engine

-BMW's first major product was the BMW IIIa aircraft engine, designed by engineer Max Friz in 1917[1].
-This straight-six engine revolutionized aerial combat with several technical innovations:
+BMW's first major product was the IIIa—a straight-six aircraft engine designed by engineer Max Friz in spring 1917[2].
+This engine became famous for two things: fuel efficiency and high-altitude performance[1].

 Xem Ngay